Sooners: Sports

 In 1908, the University of Oklahoma adopted "Sooners" as the nickname of its football team, after having first tried "Rough Riders" and "Boomers".
-Eventually, Oklahoma became known as "The Sooner State."
+Eventually, Oklahoma became known as "The Sooner State".
 The school fight song is titled "Boomer Sooner".
-The school "mascot" is a replica of a 19th-century covered wagon, called the "Sooner Schooner."
+The school "mascot" is a replica of a 19th-century covered wagon, called the "Sooner Schooner".
 When the OU football team scores the Sooner Schooner is pulled across the field by a pair of ponies named "Boomer" and "Sooner".
-There are a pair of costumed mascot also named "Boomer" and "Sooner".
+There are a pair of costumed mascots also named "Boomer" and "Sooner".